fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricClusterUpgrade.md

 ```

 ### -UpgradeDomainTimeoutSec
-Specifies the maximum time, in seconds, that Service Fabric takes to upgrade a single upgrade domain.
+Specifies the maximum time, in seconds, that Service Fabric can take to upgrade a single upgrade domain.
 After this period, the upgrade fails.

 ```yaml